rhliang/GVRDGrunt/README.md

 The preferred deployment method for GVRDGrunt is via Docker.
 The provided Dockerfile is configured to look for the JSON configuration file at `/config/gvrd_grunt_config.json`, so make sure that file is accessible within the Docker container at that path.
-You will also have to set the location of the database and log file to a path inside the container; you will probably want to use either a bind mount or a volume for that.
+In the config file, you will also have to set the locations of the database and log file to paths inside the container; you will probably want to use either a bind mount or a volume for that, so make sure you mount them at the correct places in your container.

 GVRDGrunt provides the following services.